-The Consortium for History of Science, Technology and Medicine (formerly the Philadelphia Area Center for History of Science) is a consortium of cultural and educational institutions using their exceptional archival collections to promote academic and public understanding of the history of science, technology and medicine.
+The Consortium for History of Science, Technology and Medicine (formerly the Philadelphia Area Center for History of Science) comprises 22 cultural and educational institutions using their exceptional archival collections to promote academic and public understanding of the history of science, technology and medicine.

-As a whole, consortium collections are an exceptional resource for scholarship in the history of science, ranging from very recent publications to rare manuscripts from the 13th century.
-The cross-institutional search hub on the Center's website allows researchers and the public to search the manuscripts and rare books catalogs of many of the member institutions.
+As a whole, Consortium collections are an exceptional resource for scholarship in the history of science, ranging from very recent publications to rare manuscripts from the 13th century.
+The cross-institutional search hub on the Consortium's website allows researchers and the public to search the manuscripts and rare books catalogs of many of the member institutions.

-One 8-month NEH fellowship will be available for the 2015-2016 academic year.
+One 9-month NEH fellowship will be available for the 2015-2016 academic year.
 Detailed information regarding applications is available at the link below.